What’s new

 Oman e-invoicing is moving from policy intent to regulatory reality.
 Under the Fawtara program led by the Oman Tax Authority (OTA), the country is introducing mandatory structured digital invoicing for all VAT-registered businesses.
 The objective is clear: improve VAT compliance, reduce fraud, and give the tax authority near real-time visibility into transaction data.

 This shift replaces paper and PDF invoices with machine-readable XML/JSON formats, exchanged through a five-corner model using accredited service providers.
-Phased implementation is expected to begin from August 2026, giving businesses a narrow window to modernize systems, processes, and controls.
+The OTA has indicated phased implementation beginning as early as August 2026, subject to final regulatory confirmation, giving businesses a narrow window to modernize systems, processes, and controls.

 For finance, tax, and IT leaders, Oman e-invoicing is not just another filing requirement it fundamentally changes how invoices are created, validated, transmitted, and stored, making the choice of an Oman E-invoicing solution a core operational decision.